A trip for all photography and nature lovers.

 - travel insurance

-- Photo lenses: Lenses with a focal length of at least 400mm are recommended for wildlife photography.
-For landscape and Northern Lights photography, a short or a wide-angle lens is ideal.
+- Photo lenses: Lenses with a focal length of at least 400mm are recommended for nature photography.
+For landscape photography, a wide-angle lens is ideal.

 - Clothing suitable for outdoor activities.
 Temperatures are below 0°C and can reach -20°C. It is very important to choose clothes that provide comfort and safety.